parallel-finance/auction-toolkit/README.md

 This repo is store the static sources for auction.

+## Development

+Before creating a pull request, please run `yarn lint` to check if the json format is correct.

 ## Usage

 Use S3 bucket to store all the resource for crowdloan.